Why is your business called blue house gardens?

 Couldn’t I just do my own design?

-There are plenty of home and garden enthusiasts out there who love Houzz and Pinterest and gardening magazines.
-Maybe you want to take it a step further and really come up with a plan.
-And if you run out of steam, you can still call me.
+There are plenty of home and garden enthusiasts out there who love Houzz and Pinterest and all the social media inspiration.
+Maybe you want to take it a step further and come up with a plan.
+If you run out of steam, you can still call me.